brenapp/vexdb/README.md

 Since VexDB only updates every 4 minutes, this module will prevent repeat requests by resolving them with the previous value immediately.
 You can control this behavior with `vexdb.cache`

 _Note: `vexdb` uses my own [`keya`](https://npm.im/keya) module to handle cache.
-In Node, caching will take place in the filesystem, while in the browser, caches will be stored first in IndexedDB, then in localStorage_
+In Node, caching will take place using sqlite, while in the browser, caches will be stored first in IndexedDB_

 **Update the Time To Live for new caches**